-During 2015, Cumberland announced an expansion of its pipeline with a new Phase II development program.
-The Company has begun the clinical development of Boxaban for the treatment of Aspirin-Exacerbated Respiratory Disease ("AERD").
+During 2015, Cumberland announced an expansion of its pipeline with another Phase II development program.
+The Company is developing Boxaban for the treatment of Aspirin-Exacerbated Respiratory Disease ("AERD").
 AERD is a respiratory disease involving chronic asthma and nasal polyposis that is worsened by aspirin.
 It is characterized by sharp increases in inflammatory mediators and platelet activity within the respiratory system.
 Ifetroban, an active thromboxane receptor antagonist, may interfere with these pathways to modify the disease and provide symptomatic relief.

-Cumberland has completed manufacturing of Boxaban oral capsules and has initiated a Phase II clinical study to evaluate Boxaban in patients suffering AERD.
-The study is designed to gather initial safety and tolerability data on ifetroban in AERD patients.
-It is a multicenter study of sixteen patients with enrollment well underway at several U.S. medical centers including the Scripps Clinic.
-Cumberland expects to announce findings from this study later this year.
+Cumberland completed manufacturing of Boxaban oral capsules and initiated a Phase II clinical study to evaluate Boxaban in patients suffering AERD.
+The study was designed to gather initial safety and tolerability data on ifetroban in AERD patients.
+It was a multicenter study of sixteen patients with enrollment at several U.S. medical centers including the Scripps Clinic.
+The enrollment in this study was recently completed and top line results indicate that no adverse events were experienced by patients receiving Boxaban when compared to those receiving placebo.
+Further analysis of the full data set obtained from the study is underway.